Keeping It Simple Italian

 • Large eggs

-• Italian bread crumbs: My Nana always used day-old bread that she ground up herself into fine crumbs.
-You can do this or use Italian bread crumbs from the store.
+• Fresh Italian bread crumbs: My Nana always used day-old bread that she ground up herself into fine crumbs.
+You can do this or use bread crumbs from the store.
+If I use bread crumbs from the store, I prefer to use Panko bread crumbs since it absorbs the moisture from the meat better helping keep the meatloaf moist.

 • Garlic: Finely minced